fgnt/nara_wpe/README.md

 Check the example notebook for further details.
 If you download the example notebook, you can listen to the audio examples of input and dereverberated output, too.

+## Development history:

+Since 2017-09-05 a TensorFlow implementation is added to `nara_wpe`.
+It is tested with a few test cases against the Numpy implementation.